Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 ### Create/load a tracking session

 If the experiment contains a previously  configured session, it will automatically load.
-Otherwise, you will be promped to create a new one.
-Once a session is loaded/created, the configuration workflow will appear as tabs in the application window.
+Otherwise, you will be prompted to create a new one.
+Once a session is loaded/created, the configuration workflow will appear as tabs in the application window (see images below).

 You can move between sessions, or create new ones, by using the options in the `Session` menu.